spice-herald/QETpy/docs/example_demos/test_didv.rst

-``priors`` is a 1-d array of length 8 containing (``rsh``, ``rp``, ``r0``, ``beta``, ``l``, ``L``, ``tau0``, ``dt``) **(in that order!)** - ``priorscov`` is a 2-d array of shape (8, 8) containing the corresponding covariance matrix - 1-pole - ``priors`` is a 1-d array of length 10 containing (``rsh``, ``rp``, ``r0``, ``beta``, ``l``, ``L``, ``tau0``, ``gratio``, ``tau3``, ``dt``) **(in that order!)** - ``priorscov`` is a 2-d array of shape (10, 10) containing the corresponding covariance matrix
+``priors`` is a 1-d array of length 8 containing (``rsh``, ``rp``, ``r0``, ``beta``, ``l``, ``L``, ``tau0``, ``dt``) **(in that order!)** - ``priorscov`` is a 2-d array of shape (8, 8) containing the corresponding covariance matrix - 3-pole - ``priors`` is a 1-d array of length 10 containing (``rsh``, ``rp``, ``r0``, ``beta``, ``l``, ``L``, ``tau0``, ``gratio``, ``tau3``, ``dt``) **(in that order!)** - ``priorscov`` is a 2-d array of shape (10, 10) containing the corresponding covariance matrix

-We note that, the more parameters passed to the fitting algorithm, the 'better' the result will be, as degeneracies will be removed.
+We note that, the more parameters passed to the fitting algorithm, the ‘better’ the result will be, as degeneracies will be removed.

 At minimum, we recommend passing ``rsh``, ``rp``, and ``r0`` (the last of which should not be passed to the 1-pole fit).